 William Optics Star 71 APO

-My current primary optical tube is an APM-LZOS 152mm f/8 refractor (TMB design).
-Other scopes are Pentax 75 EDHF refractor and Astro-Tech 8 in.
+My current primary optical tube is a Telescop-Service (TS-Optics) 10 in. f/5 carbon fiber Newtonian..
+Other current scopes are Pentax 75 EDHF refractor and Astro-Tech 8 in.
 R-C (second round for this choice).
 Although the Pentax was produced in the 1980's, it can hold its own in comparison to most APOs on the market today.
 It is an amazingly sharp, flat-field scope.
 It's also quite a rarity.
 I doubt I will ever let this one go.

 I use a variety of 35mm lenses for imaging, including but not limited to the following: